qmk/qmk_firmware/docs/newbs_getting_started.md

 ## Test Your Build Environment

 Now that your QMK build environment is set up, you can build a firmware for your keyboard.
-Start by trying to build the keyboard's default layout.
+Start by trying to build the keyboard's default keymap.
 You should be able to do that with a command in this format:

     make <keyboard>:default